iamvs-2002/AI/12_Hill_Climbing_Algo.md

   * Select and apply a anew operator
   * Evaluate the new state:
       * if goal, then quit
-      * if better than current state, then it is new current state
+      * if better than current state(i.e., heuristic value of the new state less than that of the current state), then it is new current state